electrumsv/electrumsv/docs/standalone/building-on-electrumsv/node-wallet-api.rst

     - :Code: -4 ``RPC_WALLET_ERROR``
       :Message: | ``No connected blockchain server``
-                | No address can be provided until the blockchain server is connected and can be
+                | No address can be provided until the wallet has signed up with a server and
-                  engaged to monitor the address that will be allocated.
+                  it is currently connected to that server.

+    - :Code: -4 ``RPC_WALLET_ERROR``
+      :Message: | ``Blockchain server address monitoring request not successful``
+                | It was not possible to get a successful acknowledgement from the blockchain
+                  server that it would monitor the address.
+It might be that the server has lost connection or it might be that some unexpected error occurred provisioning the monitoring of the address from the server.
+See the logs.

     - :Code: -4 ``RPC_WALLET_ERROR``
       :Message: | ``Ambiguous account (found <count>, expected 1)``